GENI-NSF/geni-tools/README-omni.txt

 See `sliverstatus` for the AM API v1 and v2 equivalent.

 Sample usage:
- - Get status on the slice at given aggregate
+ * Get status on the slice at given aggregate
     `omni.py -V 3 -a http://aggregate/url status myslice`

- - Get status on specific slivers and save the result to a file `omni.py -V 3 -a http://aggregate/url -o \
+ * Get status on specific slivers and save the result to a file
+{{{
+    omni.py -V 3 -a http://aggregate/url -o \
             --outputfile %s-status-%a.json -u urn:publicid:IDN+myam+sliver+1 \
-        -u urn:publicid:IDN+myam+sliver+2 status myslice`
+            -u urn:publicid:IDN+myam+sliver+2 status myslice }}}

 Slice name could be a full URN, but is usually just the slice name portion.
 Note that PLC Web UI lists slices as <site name>_<slice name>